mattpe/hyte-web-dev/02-node-express.md

      ...
    ```

-1. Create a `.gitignore` file and add `node_modules` to it, keep it alway up to date
+1. Initialize a git repository: `git init` and create a `.gitignore` file and add at least `node_modules` to it.
+Remember to keep the file always up to date when adding files you don't want to include version control!

     ```gitignore
     .vscode